 The recording returns to its previous state

-It's moved back to its original channel if the channel still exists, otherwise it is restored without being assigned to a channel
+It's moved back to its original folder if the folder still exists, otherwise it is restored without being assigned to a folder

 The recording becomes searchable and accessible again